alipali737/pen-test-docs/Knowledge/Networks/Network Structure.md

 Another common use of reverse proxies is as a *Web Application Firewall (WAF)*.
 This will attempt to filter out malicious web traffic before it reaches the application.
 ![[reverse-proxy.png]]

+### Proxy Transparency
+Every proxy service acts either *transparently* or *non-transparently*.

+With a *transparent proxy*, the client doesn't know of its existence.
+The transparent proxy intercepts the client's request, and acts as a substitute instance making the request.
+To the outside, the proxy is the one making the actual request.

+A *non-transparent proxy* means that it is known.
+Configuration has to be explicitly set to route traffic through the proxy.
+Like a transparent proxy though, to the outside internet, it appears as if the proxy is the one making the communication.